EthanSansom/goodreadsratings/README.md

-# The Impact of Winning a Literary Award on Goodreads Ratings of Novels, 2010-2016
+# The Impact of Winning a Literary Award on the Goodreads Ratings of Novels, 2010-2016

 ## Overview

-This paper analyzes the impact of receiving a Pulitzer Prize on the Goodreads.com ratings of novels between 2010 and 2016.
+This paper analyzes the impact of receiving a literary award on the Goodreads.com ratings of novels between 2010 and 2016.
 Using the 2017 Goodreads dataset (UCSD Book Graph), it conducts a limited replication of “The Paradox of Publicity: How Awards Can Negatively Affect the Evaluation of Quality” by Balázs Kovács and Amanda J. Sharkey (2014), who found that, between 2007 and 2011, award announcements decreased the ratings given to winning novels on Goodreads.
 To replicate their approach, a difference-in-differences model is used to estimate how readers’ ratings change before and after a novel receives a Man Booker Prize, National Book Award, PEN/Faulkner Award, or a National Book Critics Circle Award.

 To reproduce this analysis, download the following `.json.gz` files from the [UCSD Book Graph](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/reviews) and ensure they are within the `data/01-raw_data` directory:
 - `goodreads_books.json.gz`